jmdobry/angular-i18n-properties/README.md

-angular-i18n-properties (Pre-release 0.4.0-SNAPSHOT)
+angular-i18n-properties (Pre-release 0.6.0-SNAPSHOT)
 =======================

+# Not for production use (yet)

-Internationalization (i18n) for Angular.js using the common Java .properties resource bundles.
+Internationalization (i18n) for Angular.js using the common Java .properties resource bundle file format.

 The goal of the project is to solve a general problem, not satisfy a specific scenario.